NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 # Package Restore

-To promote a cleaner development environment and to reduce repository size, NuGet **Package Restore** installs all of a project's dependencies as listed in either the project file or `packages.config`.
+To promote a cleaner development environment and to reduce repository size, NuGet **Package Restore** installs all of a project's dependencies listed in either the project file or `packages.config`.
 Visual Studio can restore packages automatically when a project is built.
-The `dotnet build` and `dotnet run` commands (.NET Core 2.0+) also perform an automatic restore.
+In .NET Core 2.0+, the `dotnet build` and `dotnet run` commands also perform an automatic restore.
 You can also restore packages at any time through Visual Studio, `nuget restore`, `dotnet restore`, and xbuild on Mono.

-Package Restore makes sure that all a project's dependencies are available without storing those packages in source control.
-See [Packages and source control](../consume-packages/packages-and-source-control.md) on how to configure your repository to exclude package binaries.
+Package Restore makes sure that all a project's dependencies are available without storing them in source control.
+To configure your repository to exclude package binaries, see [Packages and source control](../consume-packages/packages-and-source-control.md).

 ## Package Restore overview

 Package Restore first installs the direct dependencies of a project as needed, then installs any dependencies of those packages throughout the entire dependency graph.

 If a package isn't already installed, NuGet first attempts to retrieve it from the [cache](../consume-packages/managing-the-global-packages-and-cache-folders.md).
-If the package isn't in the cache, NuGet then attempts to download the package from all enabled sources, which appear in the  **Tools** > **Options** > **NuGet Package Manager** > **Package Sources** list in Visual Studio.
+If the package isn't in the cache, NuGet then attempts to download the package from all enabled sources in the list at **Tools** > **Options** > **NuGet Package Manager** > **Package Sources** in Visual Studio.
 During restore, NuGet ignores the order of package sources, using the package from whichever source is first to respond to requests.
-For more information, see [Configure NuGet behavior](Configuring-NuGet-Behavior.md).
+For more information about how NuGet behaves, see [Configure NuGet behavior](Configuring-NuGet-Behavior.md).

 > [!Note]
 > NuGet doesn't indicate a failure to restore a package until all the sources have been checked.
 At that time, NuGet reports a failure for only the last source in the list.
 The error implies that the package wasn't present on *any* of the other sources, even though errors aren't shown for each of those sources individually.

-You can trigger Package Restore in the following ways:
+You can trigger Package Restore any of the following ways:

-- **Dotnet command line**: Use the [dotnet restore](/dotnet/core/tools/dotnet-restore?tabs=netcore2x) command to restore packages listed in the project file.
+- **Dotnet command line**: Use the [dotnet restore](/dotnet/core/tools/dotnet-restore?tabs=netcore2x) command to restore packages listed in the project file with [PackageReference](../consume-packages/package-references-in-project-files.md).
 With .NET Core 2.0 and later, restore happens automatically with `dotnet build` and `dotnet run`.
-For more information, see [PackageReference](../consume-packages/package-references-in-project-files.md).

 - **Package Manager** in Visual Studio for Windows: Package Restore happens automatically when you create a project from a template or build a project, subject to the options in [Enable and disable package restore](#enable-and-disable-package-restore)).
 In NuGet 4.0+, restore also happens automatically when you make changes to a .NET Core SDK-based project.